hund-studio/blog/posts/iteration-in-js.md

 ## The spread operator

-Even tough spread operator it is not directly realated to array methods, rather than to all generic iterable objects, I thought it would have been useful to mention it in this compendium.
+Even though the spread operator is not directly related to array methods, rather than to all generic iterable objects, I thought it would have been useful to mention it in this compendium.

 ### Add elements to an array

-The `...` spread operator basically means: repeat the items of an array (or the object keypairs) inside a new iterable object.
+The `...` spread operator means: repeating the items of an array (or the object keypairs) inside a new iterable object.
-This allow us to clone an array inside another one while we add new items in between.
+This allows us to clone an array inside another one while we add new items in between.

 ```typescript
 const lunchbbox = ["apple", "banana"];